f-aguzzi/ChemFuseKit/docs/cookbook/data-operations.md

 <br />

-The `LLDF` module allows us to join these two tables (the current and the one from the previous examples) to form a single dataset that contains both spectral data and retention times.
+The `DF` module allows us to join these two tables (the current and the one from the previous examples) to form a single dataset that contains both spectral data and retention times.
 Let's see how.

 ```python
 from chemfusekit.df import DFSettings, DF, GraphMode, Table